-10 Competing interests.
+25 Competing interests.
 No competing interests are present

 Acknowledgements.
-Thanks to P. Smith for taking the time to answer my many questions regarding the use of AlphaMELTS (version 1.7), and for fixing on-the-fly minor issues of the program.
+Thanks to P. Smith for taking the time to answer many questions regarding the use of AlphaMELTS (version 1.7), and for fixing on-the-fly minor issues of the program.
 The work was carried out while visiting the Department of Mathematics and Geosciences at the University of Trieste, Italy.
-This study was is part of a larger comprehensive project aiming to investigate chemical heterogeneities in the mantle by providing a first set of experimental data to determine the kinetics of the equilibration process, establishing a modeling pro-

-15 cedure and developing geodynamic numerical applications.
-The research grant proposal for such project submitted to the German Research Foundation (DFG) was deelined by two anonymous reviewers "GEO-DIVE: Experimenting and Modeling Chemical GEO-DIVErsities in the Solid Earth" (ERC-2019-SyG, ERC Synergy Program, Proposal ID: 856505) is currently under review.
+This study is part of a larger comprehensive project aiming to investigate chemical heterogeneities in the mantle by providing a first set of experimental data to determine the kinetics of the equilibration process, establishing a modeling procedure and developing geodynamic numerical applications.
+The research grant proposal "GEO-DIVE: Experimenting and Modeling Chemical GEO-DIVErsities in the Solid Earth" (ERC-2019-SyG, ERC Synergy Program, Proposal ID: 856505) is currently under review.